telus/tds-core/guide/design/motion.md

 ## Governance

-As we do not yet have any official guidelines please consult your Design Leads or use existing patterns on TELUS.com when undertaking work that requires motion or animation.
+As we do not yet have any official guidelines please consult your Design Leads or use existing TELUS patterns when undertaking work that requires motion or animation.

 ## Roadmap